otterize/docs/docs/documentation/network-mapper/quickstart.md

 # Quickstart

-Deploy and try out the intents observer in less than 5 minutes.
+Deploy and try out the Network Mapper in less than 5 minutes.

 ## Getting Started